Drew Rasmussen

 Drew Thomas Rasmussen (born July 27, 1995) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
-He previously played for the Milwaukee Brewers, for whom he made his MLB debut in 2020.
+He has previously played in MLB for the Milwaukee Brewers, for whom he made his MLB debut in 2020.
+In 2025, Rasmussen was named to his first All-Star game.

 Amateur career

 Rasmussen attended Mt.
 Spokane High School in Mead, Washington, and later attended the Oregon State University where he played college baseball for the Beavers.
-Prior to his freshman season Rasmussen was drafted by the Arizona Diamondbacks in the 39th round of the 2014 MLB draft.
+Prior to his freshman season, Rasmussen was drafted by the Arizona Diamondbacks in the 39th round of the 2014 MLB draft.
 On March 21, 2015, as a freshman, he pitched the only perfect game in the team's history, in a 3–0 victory over Washington State.
 He was drafted 31st overall in the 2017 Major League Baseball draft by the Tampa Bay Rays but did not sign.

 Rasmussen underwent his second Tommy John surgery in September 2017 which forced him to miss all of the 2018 season.

 Professional career

 Milwaukee Brewers

-Despite missing the 2018 season, Rasmussen was still drafted by the Milwaukee Brewers in the sixth round of the 2018 Major League Baseball draft.
+Despite missing the 2018 season, Rasmussen was still drafted by the Milwaukee Brewers in the sixth round, with the 185th overall selection, of the 2018 Major League Baseball draft.

+Rasmussen spent his first professional season in 2019 with the Single–A Wisconsin Timber Rattlers, High–A Carolina Mudcats, and Double–A Biloxi Shuckers.
+In 27 games (23 starts) split between the three affiliates, he compiled a 1–3 record and 3.15 ERA with 96 strikeouts across 74 1/3 innings pitched.

-On August 13, 2020, Rasmussen was selected to the active roster.
-He made his major league debut on August 19 against the Minnesota Twins and threw 2 scoreless innings.
+On August 13, 2020, Rasmussen was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made his major league debut on August 19 against the Minnesota Twins and threw two scoreless innings.
+In 12 games during his debut campaign, Rasmussen posted a 5.87 ERA with 21 strikeouts across 15 1/3 innings pitched.
 Rasmussen began the 2021 season in the Milwaukee bullpen.
-He recorded 1 save in 15 games for the Brewers.
+He recorded a 4.24 ERA with 25 strikeouts and one save in 15 games for the Brewers.